AdobeDocs/target.pt-BR/help/c-activities/c-multivariate-testing/best-practices.md

    Examine todas as experiências geradas pelo seu teste antes de acioná-lo.
 Verifique se não há combinações com reivindicações contraditórias (por exemplo, 20% de desconto e US$ 19 de desconto na mesma experiência) ou designs incompatíveis, como fundo e fonte da mesma cor.

-* Use o [Avaliador de tráfego](/help/c-activities/c-multivariate-testing/t-create-multivariate-test/traffic-estimator.md) para verificar se o teste foi projetado para a quantidade de tráfego que sua página recebe.
+* Use the [Traffic Estimator](/help/c-activities/c-multivariate-testing/t-create-multivariate-test/traffic-estimator.md) to make sure that your test is designed for the amount of traffic your page receives.

    Verifique se o Avaliador de tráfego aceita a configuração do teste para que você possa obter os resultados que deseja.
 * Recomendamos que as alternativas de cada elemento sejam diferentes entre si.

 ## Analisar {#section_9A2118CF1039451681C13D9AE79A58AB}

-* Use o relatório de Contribuição [da localização para](/help/c-reports/location-contribution-report.md) monitorar o desempenho de cada localização e cada oferta.
+* Make frequent use of the [Location Contribution report](/help/c-reports/location-contribution-report.md) to monitor the performance of each location and each offer.
-* No relatório Desempenho [da experiência](/help/c-reports/experience-performance-report.md), baseie suas decisões nos dados mostrados usando os filtros Melhores 5 e 5 piores.
+* In the [Experience Performance report](/help/c-reports/experience-performance-report.md), base your decisions on the data shown using the Best 5 and Worst 5 filters.

    [!UICONTROL O] filtro Todos dificulta a extração das informações desejadas, e nem todas as experiências podem ser exibidas no gráfico.
-Use o filtro [!UICONTROL Todos] se quiser observar uma experiência específica que não seja das cinco melhores ou piores.
+Use the [!UICONTROL All] filter if you want to look at a specific experience that is not in the best or worst five.

 ## Acompanhar {#section_1C44A767F6AB4441A3EAA8AC995F46B0}

-* Embora [!DNL Target] seja possível editar uma atividade ao vivo, esteja ciente de que a edição de uma atividade em andamento pode redefinir o teste.
+* Although [!DNL Target] allows you to edit a live activity, be aware that editing an activity that is in progress could reset the test.
 Sendo assim, os relatórios podem não reconhecer algumas das alterações. É seguro fazer alterações em ofertas HTML somente na biblioteca de ofertas.

    As ações específicas que redefinem nomes de experiência e relatórios são: